goodloop/autoware_auto_mirror/docs/building/index.md

 #### Compilation Database Generation {#building-compilation-database}

-In order to let IDEs analyze the build dependencies and symbol relationships, [a compilation database](https://colcon.readthedocs.io/en/released/user/how-to.html#cmake-packages-generating-compile-commands-json) can be generated with the following flag.
+In order to let IDEs analyze the build dependencies and symbol relationships, [a compilation database](https://colcon.readthedocs.io/en/released/user/how-to.html#cmake-packages-generating-compile-commands-json) can be generated with the following flag:

 ```{bash}
 colcon build --cmake-args -DCMAKE_EXPORT_COMPILE_COMMANDS=1